clane9/columnformers/README.md

 ## Architecture details

-See [`model_v1.py`](columnformers/model_v1.py) for the implementation of our initial model.
+See [`model_v1.py`](columnformers/models/model_v1.py) for the implementation of our initial model.
 In short, the model "sheet" is just a transformer block but with untied weights across the sequence.
 Each "column" in the sheet consists of an Attention and MLP module preceded by LayerNorm.
-The Attention module handles communication between columns, while the MLP does within-column computation [4].
+The Attention module handles communication between columns, while the MLP does within-column computation.

 To save parameters, we make a few changes to the Attention and MLP:
   - We use a single attention head